nicoleump/ga-dsiplus/roadmap/week07/readme.md

-# Preparing for the Interview & Talking Money
+# Preparing for the Interview

 ## Learning Objectives: